Hiring in Web2 usually focused on filling the chairs. The success metric was, too often, how many people were brought in, not how well they fit.

 Classic job roles trap individuals in static responsibilities.
 On Web3, roles are constantly shifting, as the needs are always changing.
 There is a need in this space for flexibility because some roles may involve a variety of tasks or responsibilities.

-For instance, a marketer may be required to study about tokenomics.
+For instance, a marketer may be required to study tokenomics.
 If the role is static, then it may hinder growth.
 It may also hold back individuals from contributing to areas of the business where they can make an impact.

 Classic HR Overlooks Web3 Culture

 Traditional HR measures in terms of degrees, experience years, and corporate polish.
 Web3 professionals are, instead, driven by transparency, ownership, and open collaboration.
-Unless organizations have an understanding of these culture drivers, they risk hiring candidates that are not compatible with the decentralized thinking.
+Unless organizations have an understanding of these culture drivers, they risk hiring candidates who are not compatible with the decentralized thinking.

 Hiring Speed Matters in Fast Markets